arturdryomov/pages/content/posts/2018-10-21-reactive-state.md

 val command: Consumer<Command>
 ```

+Notice the `Refresh` command which explicitly declares
+the re-fetch action instead of an implicit `getBooks` behavior.

 This is a bit idealistic API though.
 In the future we might want
 to receive a command result outside of the `State` —
 which will become handy for error handling.
-It can be solved with a syntax sugar.
+Potentially it can be solved with a syntax sugar.

 ```kotlin
 interface BookService {